IT Committee must consist of a minimum of two members in good standing.

 Code names must be used in discussions of non-public campaigns.
 If unsure whether a campaign is public, assume it is not.

-Devices including but not limited to phones, laptops, and desktop computers used to access Riot and Baltimore GMB file storage must be password protected.
+Devices including but not limited to phones, laptops, and desktop computers used to access Discord and Baltimore GMB file storage must be password protected.
 Device encryption is encouraged.
 Members should endeavor to protect devices from physical attacks/seizure.

 It should be assumed that all data and communications that take place over Baltimore GMB platforms are not private.